-Primary nursery areas (PNA) Tidal salt waters which provide essential habitat for the early development of commercially important fish and shellfish and are so designated by the Marine Fisheries Commission.
+Primary nursery areas (PNA) Tidal salt waters that provide essential habitat for the early development of commercially important fish and shellfish and are so designated by the Marine Fisheries Commission.
 Reactive oxygen species Chemically reactive chemical species containing oxygen.
 They are known to harm living organisms by damaging DNA, through oxidations of polyunsaturated fatty acids in lipids (lipid peroxidation), oxidations of amino acids in proteins and oxidative deactivation of specific enzymes by oxidation of co-factors.
 Reduction The gain of electrons or a decrease in oxidation state by a molecule, atom, or ion.
 Reference Dose An estimate (with uncertainty spanning perhaps an order of magnitude) of a daily oral exposure to humans (including sensitive subgroups) that is likely to be without an appreciable risk of adverse effects over a lifetime.
 Risk Specific Dose The concentration in water that has a specific associated risk, such as a one-in- a-million extra risk for an adverse effect.
 This dose-response parameter is used for chemicals that have no safe dose and where the risk increases linearly as the dose increases from no exposure to doses where the tumours have been experimentally observed in one or more toxicological studies.
 Safety factor A factor that is applied to the lowest credible toxicity datum to account for uncertainty when deriving a water quality GCS from a small dataset.
 Scavenged-type distribution Trace metals that have strong interactions with particles and short oceanic residence times (ca. 100 to 1,000 yrs).
 These residence times that are less than the ventilation or mixing time of the oceans.
 Their concentrations tend to be maximal near major sources such as rivers, atmospheric dust, bottom sediments, and hydrothermal vents.
 Concentrations decrease with distance from the sources.
 Speciation (chemistry) The chemical form or compound in which an element occurs in both non-living and living systems.
 It may also refer to the quantitative distribution of an element.
-Stormwater Rain that washes off driveways, parking lots, roads, yards, rooftops, and other hard surfaces and s carried away through a system of pipes that is separate from the sewerage system.
-Stormwater is not treated and is often highly polluted.
-Thermotolerant coliforms Coliforms that produce acid and gas from lactose at 44.5 $\pm$ 0.2°C within 24 $\pm$ 2h, also known as faecal coliforms due to their role as faecal indicators.
-Escherichia coli (E. coli): Thermophilic coliforms that produce in- dole from tryptophan, but also defined now as coliforms able to produce $\beta$ -glucuronidase (although taxonomically up to 10% of environmental E. coli may not).
-Most appropriate group of coliforms to indicate faecal pollution from warm-blooded animals.
+Stormwater Rain that washes off driveways, parking lots, roads, yards, rooftops, and other hard surfaces and is carried away through a system of pipes that is separate from the sewerage system.
+Stormwater is usually not treated and is often highly polluted.
+Thermotolerant coliforms Coliforms that produce acid and gas from lactose at 44.5 ±0.2°C within 24 ±2h, also known as faecal coliforms due to their role as faecal indicators.
 Total Ammonia Nitrogen The sum of ammonia (NH3) and ammonium (NH4+).
 Total recoverable metal Synonym: Total metal.
 Dissolved and particulate metal.